-Presentation of an issue as non-material on the materiality matrix does not mean it is not important to Westlake or that it is not being managed, but only that it is not of sufficient significance to be addressed in detail in this report for 2020.
-We anticipate the next materiality assessment will be conducted in an operating year following the completion of companies acquired in 2021-2022.
+Presentation of an issue as non-material on the materiality matrix does not mean it is not important to Westlake or that it is not being managed, but only that it is not of sufficient significance to be addressed in detail in this report for 2021.
+We anticipate the next materiality assessment will be conducted in 2024, and the assessment will include the companies we acquired in 2021-2022.
 In addition to and in support of our materiality assessments, we continually gather feedback on our ESG performance and reporting from a range of stakeholders and sources throughout the year, including stakeholder engagement, investor meetings, and ESG ratings.

-Information on how we manage sustainability and our materiality process, see page 8 of our 2020 ESG Report.
+For information on how we manage sustainability and our materiality process, see pages 8-13 of our 2021 ESG Report.